 Focusing on 667 visitors each day is an easier – and more interesting – journey.
 By writing guest posts on authority blogs and consistently publishing in-depth articles at least once a week, you’ll hit your goal in time – one day at a time.

 Getting a prospect’s email address is a small win that can translate into a meaningful transaction, when you establish and nurture a relationship.

-In your own online business, you can focus on small wins, by understanding the processes that led to any small result that you got.
+In your own online or small business, you can focus on small wins, by understanding the processes that led to any small result that you got.
 Then, you can repeat and increase your efforts to increase your gains.

 If you’re a blogger and people are leaving comments, but not buying from you, take heart.
 The very fact they left a valuable comment means that they’re interested in what you’re saying.

 Maybe you just need to relate with them more and improve their experience.
 They’ll come back, hand over their email address, and eventually slap their credit card on the table and buy from you.

 Marie Forleo has irresistible charisma.
 She’s also focused on small wins that stem from answering reader questions every Tuesday.